XR4Human Code of Conduct

 Human-Centered Design

-• Ensure that the needs, values, and well-being of users are guiding considerations in all
+• Ensure that the needs, values, and well-being of users are guiding considerations in all stages of development.

-• Ensure immersive technologies enhance user agency, allowing users to make informed
+• Ensure immersive technologies enhance user agency, allowing users to make informed decisions and control their digital interactions, avoiding deceptive techniques or manipulative design.

-Diversity, Inclusivity, and Accessibility
+Diversity, Inclusivity, Accessibility and Equitability

 Trustworthiness and Transparency

-• Maintain transparency throughout the design, development, and deployment of
+• Maintain transparency throughout the design, development, and deployment of immersive technologies, particularly regarding data collection, processing, usage, retention, and destruction.

-• Provide clear and understandable communication about the digital and non-digital
+• Provide clear and understandable communication about the digital and non-digital nature of immersive environments, such as in AR and MR technologies.

 Privacy and Data Governance

-• Respect user and bystander privacy and implement robust personal data protection
+• Respect user and bystander privacy and implement robust personal data protection measures.

-usage, and sharing of their data, especially in cases involving third-party providers.
+• Inform users explicitly, in a manner that is understandable, and at predefined and reasonable intervals about the collection, usage, and sharing of their data, especially in cases involving third-party providers.

 Safe Experience

-• Design immersive experiences to prevent harm to users, allowing protection mechanisms
+• Design immersive experiences to prevent harm to users and bystanders, including protection mechanisms against manipulation, abuse, and harassment.

-• Develop and implement content moderation and community guidelines that promote
+• Develop and implement content moderation and community guidelines that promote safe and respectful behaviour.

 Identity and Right to Anonymity

-lifetime and after death, with the ability to customize and transport them across
+• Allow users to own and control their identities, personas, and avatars, both during the users’ lifetime and after death, with the ability to customize and transport them across platforms, ensuring continuity and interoperability.

 • Respect user preferences for anonymity.